What Are Hacked Devices?

 How Sepio Protects Against Hacked Devices

-Holistic, Objective Truth
+Holistic, Objective Threat Visibility

 Sepio’s Asset Risk Management platform sees, assesses, and mitigates all known and shadow IT assets at any scale, as quickly as they are added by anyone, anywhere.
-By leveraging data at the physical layer, Sepio reaches the true source of asset risk, providing organizations and their existing security tools with a new dimension of visibility that was previously impossible.
+By leveraging data at the physical layer, Sepio reaches the true source of asset risk, providing organizations and their existing cybersecurity tools with a new dimension of visibility that was previously impossible.

 Our unique approach and patented algorithms create an objective DNA profile for every known and shadow asset, including hacked devices.
 This avoids misleading behavioral assumptions or deceptive profiles that can bypass even advanced cybersecurity tools.
-With Sepio, enterprises gain a centralized source of asset visibility, capable of detecting threats hidden in hacked devices such as hacked USB peripherals or compromised mice through mouse hacking tactics.
+With Sepio, enterprises gain a centralized source of asset visibility, capable of detecting threats hidden in compromised devices such as hacked USB peripherals or compromised mice through mouse hacking tactics.

 Actionable Visibility